Ronald Carroll McDonald: Crimes

 On October 29, 1997, he pleaded not guilty.
 Danko told the Seattle Times that the plea was just a formality and that McDonald would stand by his admission to the crimes.
 He ultimately pleaded guilty during sentencing on January 9, 1998.

 McDonald said he would groom his child victims through his volunteer work as a babysitter at the Bethany Baptist Church of Kenmore's nursery, as well as during the Holiday season playing Santa in the shopping mall, and at UW Medical Center; but would wait to molest them until they were actually at his house.

 During his conviction, both he and his family asked for the maximum possible sentence as penance for his crimes.
 Throughout the sentencing process, McDonald was apologetic, emotional and would openly express love for his wife.
-On January 9, 1998, McDonald was ultimately given the maximum sentence of the crimes he was convicted of, 26½ years in confinement at the state's treatment center for sexual offenders, a location which would make McDonald available to researchers studying the causes of sexual deviancy.
+On January 9, 1998, McDonald was ultimately given the maximum sentence of the crimes he was convicted of, 26 1/2 years in confinement at the state's treatment center for sexual offenders, a location which would make McDonald available to researchers studying the causes of sexual deviancy.

-Although McDonald initially claimed to have started molesting children in 1991 upon his arrest, he confessed to molesting at least 45 children, possibly up to 70, since 1937 while held for trial, but was never convicted of the crimes.
+Although when he was arrested McDonald initially claimed to have started molesting children in 1991, while he was held for trial he confessed to molesting at least 45 children, possibly up to 70, since 1937, but was never convicted of the crimes.

 Death

-McDonald died on August 7, 2011.
+McDonald died on August 7, 2011, in Bothell, Washington.